Projects

 Todmorden bowling pavilion

-"The local support for the restorations has been vital in our work and it's been fantastic to see the community's passion for preserving local heritage."
+"The local support for the restoration has been vital in our work, and it's been fantastic to see the community's passion for preserving local heritage."

 Social value

-Buttress is also involved from a Corporate Social Responsibility perspective and has a commitment to working with Todmorden High School Pupils will be invited to look around the project through to the construction phase.
-The architects practice will also have a presence at a future careers day at the high school.
+Buttress is also delivering social value by working with Todmorden High School Pupils who are being invited to look around the project throughout the construction phase.
+We will also have a presence at a future careers day at the high school.

 In addition to the restoration works on the bandstand and the new design of the pavilion, Buttress is also the appointed architects practice leading on Todmorden’s new market canopy.